If you're interested in travel nursing and want clear steps on how to become a travel nurse, you're in the right place.

 A travel nurse is a nurse that works a temporary assignment to supplement full-time staff, usually in a hospital or healthcare facility.

 Travel nurses often work far enough from home that they need temporary accommodation for the duration of their travel nurse assignment.
-If they simultaneously pay for accommodation back home, this is called "duplicating your living expenses", and allows travel nurses to be eligible for tax-free living stipends from the government.

 Can you become a Travel Nurse without traveling?

-Yes!
-Don't get too caught up on the "travel" part.
-You can "travel nurse" while sleeping in your own bed at home.
+You can "local travel nurse" while sleeping in your own bed at home.
 You can accept a temporary travel nurse assignment that you commute to from home.

 The catch with "local travel nursing" is that you won't be eligible for tax-free living stipends since you're not "duplicating your living expenses", so all your travel nurse income will be taxed.

-Even though local travel nursing compensation packages are fully taxed, these temporary positions often pay higher and offer more flexibility than staff nurse jobs.
+Even though "local travel nursing" compensation packages are fully taxed, these temporary positions often pay higher and offer more flexibility than staff nurse jobs.

 What do Travel Nurses do?